ssuryanarayanan/Qi-Docs/docs/Reading data.md

 *startIndex*: String representation of the starting index value

-*count*: Number of events to return
+*count*: Maximum number of events to return

 *reversed*: Order of event retrieval; true to retrieve events in reverse order